-- Google and Apple argue that part of their conducts in the app market and other smartphone-related markets are necessary from the perspective of ensuring security and protecting privacy among consumers. - When judging whether a conduct violates the AMA, various factors must be comprehensively considered.
+- Google and Apple argue that some aspects of their conduct in the app market and other smartphone-related markets are necessary from the perspective of ensuring security and protecting privacy among consumers. - When judging whether any conduct violates the AMA, various factors must be comprehensively considered.
 In assessing those security and privacy claims, consideration will be given to the rationality of the objective and the appropriateness of the means (whether there are alternative means that are less restrictive, etc.). - In the enforcement of the AMA, verifying such security and privacy claims (especially from the viewpoint of appropriateness of means) may require advanced technical evaluations related to security assurance and privacy protection.
 Also, in order to carry out such evaluations, there may be cases where a large amount of verification work and highly specialized knowledge are required.

 It has been pointed out that the level of app store commissions may remain high.
-There are app developers being deeply dissatisfied with the level of app store commissions.
+Some app developers are deeply dissatisfied with the level of app store commissions.